AmnaNadeem12/AmnaNadeem12/README.md

 ###  Student Expense Tracker
 A web application for tracking expenses and managing budgets.

--Categorized expense tracking with interactive data visualization using Chart.js -Budget monitoring with over-limit alerts
+- Categorized expense tracking with interactive data visualization using Chart.js
+- Budget monitoring with over-limit alerts
--Backend powered by SQL Server with normalized schema and stored procedures
+- Backend powered by SQL Server with normalized schema and stored procedures

 ---